chelseajaculina/PyDa/README.md

 🤖 An automated personal assistant GUI built with Python's libraries, Wolfram Alpha and Wikipedia packages, and WxPython.

 ## Purpose
-Users can speak to the personal assistant and ask questions
+Users can speak to the personal assistant and ask any type of questions

 ## How it works
-Users either speaks or types a question in the GUI Depending on the question, the personal assistant will pull information from the Wolfram Alpha or Wikipedia API
+Users either speaks or types a question in the GUI Depending on the question, the personal assistant will pull information from the Wolfram Alpha or Wikipedia API User will receive the answer in text through the GUI window

 ## Features
 - Calculator
 - Fact Checker
 - Speech Recognition
+- Has the ability to detect if the user is asking a "Who", "What", "Why", or "Where" question.

 ## Technology Stack
 - Python